 As laws and technology are always changing, be sure to check your state requirements to verify if you need a camera device.
 One of our State Specialists can answer any questions about your state and provide a personal quote.
 Give us a call at (833) 623-0200 for more information.

 When your ignition interlock device is installed, the camera will often be placed in the upper right side of your windshield.
+This is to capture your photo when testing.
+It is acceptable for others to drive your vehicle but they will be required to provide breath samples and will have their photo captured.

 Remember, blocking or moving the camera is considered tampering.